 The answer is, yes!
 You can use charcoal in a fire pit.
 Charcoal is a lightweight black residue gotten from strongly heating or burning wood in an oxygen-deprived area so as to remove all moisture and volatile constituents.

 It is very much okay to use charcoal to start a fire.
-There are new methods which are very much easy and convenient to use to start a charcoal fire which are discussed later in this article.
+There are new methods that are very much easy and convenient to use to start a charcoal fire which is discussed later in this article.